 Peachtree Minority Venture Fund (PMVF)

-The students will research hundreds of minority entrepreneurs and make investment recommendations to a committee, composed of Goizueta faculty, staff and alumni.
+The students will research hundreds of entrepreneurs and make investment recommendations to a committee, composed of Goizueta faculty, staff and alumni.

 Research shows that while venture capital investments have quadrupled in the past ten years, the growth has not supported underrepresented minority entrepreneurs.